65 Credits | 2 Years

 Combine your love for animals and your passion for science with your career by becoming a veterinary technician.
 Veterinary technicians, under the supervision of a veterinarian, provide a variety of services that supports the veterinarian.
 Veterinary technicians are an integral part of the veterinary team, and each day at work provides new and exciting challenges.

 Veterinary Technician graduates will be prepared to obtain patient history and perform the initial physical exam, place intravenous catheters and give injectable medications, anesthetize and monitor patients, and assist in surgery.
-Graduates will also be trained to do dental cleanings on dogs and cats and can handle care for lab animals.
-Additionally, graduates will be qualified to apply bandages and splints, as well as evaluate lab samples under the microscope.
+Graduates will also be trained to perform dental cleanings on dogs and cats and can handle care for lab animals.
+Additionally, graduates will be qualified to apply bandages and splints, as well as evaluate lab samples under a microscope.

 Veterinary Technician graduates will be able to:

 - Integrate all aspects of patient management for anesthetic, surgical, and medical nursing procedures

 - Produce diagnostic radiographic images